Sung-Huan/ANNOgesic/docs/source/test_case.rst

     $ mv ANNOgesic/input/database/nr ANNOgesic/input/database/nr.fa

 If your nr database is in other folders, please assign your path ``-nd``.
-You can also remove ``-nf`` if your database is already formated.
+You can also remove ``-nf`` if your database is already formatted.
-Now, we can use the recommanded filters to run ``srna``, but it may takes several hours.
+Now, we can use the recommended filters to run ``srna``, but it may takes several hours.

 ::